skanda444/Python-Editor-and-Terminal/README.md

-# Python-Editor-and-Termina-
-A web-based IDE that lets you write and run Python code in the same interface.
-Features a powerful Monaco editor for coding and an embedded terminal (using xterm.js) to display real-time output from the backend (FastAPI or Node.js).
-Ideal for learning, testing, and quick development in the browser.

 # Python Editor and Terminal

 This is a web-based Python editor and terminal application.
 You can write and execute Python code directly in your browser.